wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 {#the-art-and-nonsense-of-prompt-engineering}
-# the Art and Nonsense of Prompt Engineering
+# The Art and Nonsense of Prompt Engineering

 In chapter 3 we got the first chance to work with Semantic Kernel to execute a basic prompt.
 Prompts are arguably the most important part of working with large language